 These are the places I have stayed in Poland, and I can recommend all of them!

 Gdansk: I visited Gdansk with a friend and we stayed at this budget-friendly hotel.
 We were very impressed with its proximity to the city centre, which was just a short walk away from the hotel, and Gdansk’s famous WW2 Museum, which we could see from our window!
-At around €47 per night split between the two of us, so €23.50 each.
-I can definitely recommend this place if you’re visiting Gdansk on a budget.

 Krakow: I visited Krakow solo and decided to stay at this kick-ass hostel.
 Not only did it include free breakfast, free dinner, and an hour of free beer each night, but I also met a tonne of new friends – I highly recommend it for solo travellers.
-Its location was perfect, right in the middle of Krakow’s Old Town.
-For just €15 per night for a bed in a 6-person dorm, I found it to be brilliant value!

-Wroclaw: In Wroclaw Rob and I stayed in these amazing apartments, just a 6-minute walk from the centre of town.
+Wroclaw: In Wroclaw I stayed in these amazing apartments, just a 6-minute walk from the centre of town.
 I found there were more budget accommodation options in Wroclaw and Poznan than Krakow and Gdansk, probably because these cities are less famous with tourists.
-I also found the quality you get for what you pay for is slightly better.
-We had our own kitchen, living room, bathroom and bedroom, all for €50 per night, so €25 each.

-Poznan: I also visited Poznan with my boyfriend Rob and we stayed in this incredible apartment that we never wanted to leave!
+Poznan: I stayed in this incredible apartment with my boyfriend that we never wanted to leave!
 The decor in this place was just stunning, and when I saw that huge bathtub it was love at first sight!
-We paid €45 per night, split between the two of us, so €22.50 each.
-This was (again) crazy good value.
-The apartment was right on the city’s main square.
-You simply couldn’t get a better location!

-The average cost of my accommodation is €21.50 per day.
+The average cost of accommodation in Poland is €22.50 per day.

-Price of Food & Drink in Poland
+Cost of Food & Drink in Poland

-Food and drink in Poland is very cheap.
+The cost of food and drink in Poland for tourists is very low.
 That’s good because chances are you’ll be eating and drinking a lot of it.
-Polish food and beer is just irresistibly delicious!

 Breakfast